 The initiative was formed on a partnership basis between law enforcement, government departments and nearly every industry sector that operates in the capital and beyond.
 Industry Sector Leads (ISLs) were identified for each industry, with a remit to participate in briefing calls and events, and disseminate appropriate messaging conveying “one single truth” to their networks.

-The success of the initiative has led to expansion to other regions of the UK.
+The success of the initiative led to expansion to other regions of the UK.
 CSSC Scotland was formed in 2013 to prepare for the Glasgow 2014 Commonwealth Games, and this was followed by a CSSC hub being established covering the six ‘Eastern’ counties.
-Work is now underway to establish additional CSSC hubs for all other regions throughout the UK.
+During 2018 and 2019 CSSC hubs have been created for all other regions throughout the UK.

 In August 2013 full charitable status was secured for CSSC, which is now registered under charity number 1153764.
 The charity’s objectives are stated as:

 To promote for the public benefit, in partnership with the police, law enforcement agencies and other relevant bodies and organisations, the protection of people and property from, and the prevention of, criminal acts in particular but not exclusively by the provision of a national communication vehicle between the public and private sectors, providing information on all relevant security matters.

 The CSSC Board of Trustees oversees the running of the charity overall, with region-specific management boards set up for each individual hub.
 Regional operational teams, seconded from both public and private sector bodies, handle the day-to-day running of each hub.